taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*Espere, o que??*"**

 *translation: "Wait, what??"*

+### Page 12

+The Water Cyclers have all poured their bowls of water into the enormous pitchers.
+They detach the origami flower bowl from the pitcher and in one confident, practiced shake, release the cloth from its shape.
+They then fold the cloth neatly and place it back on one shoulder.

 Min: **"Você não ouviu?
 Nós tivemos uma crise da água.
 Você teve a sorte de estar perto de nascentes de montanha e terras que não foram brutalmente abusadas. É diferente aqui."**